salvillalon45/OdinBookClient-theOdinProject/README.md

 -   The repos associated with project:
     [OdinBook API](https://github.com/salvillalon45/theOdinProject-OdinBookApi)
 -   This is the client view for the OdinBook project.
 This is part of the Final Project for the Node Module.
-THe overall project is to create an api and build a client that will make requests to this api.
+The overall project is to create an api and build a client that will make requests to this api.
 The idea is to create a minimal replica of Facebook
 -   For this project, I decided to practice the following:
     -   SWR Hooks
-    -   Gatsby
-    -   Gastby Nested Pages
+    -   Gatsbys
     -   JS Refactoring and Reusability
 -   You can find more on the project here: [The Odin Project - OdinBook](https://www.theodinproject.com/paths/full-stack-javascript/courses/nodejs/lessons/odin-book)